 We will tell you what records we expect you to keep.
 This could be things like bank statements, invoices and receipts for items you buy, and wage slips if you are employing a PA.

 Remember that you can only use your direct payments for items and services set out in your support plan.
 You can't use it for anything else, including your day-to-day living expenses or to pay debts.
-We can take action against you to get the money back if you have spent it on the wrong things.
+We can take action against you to get the money back if you have spent it on anything that has not been approved.

 What about tax and benefits?

 Direct payments are not treated as part of your income for benefits purposes.
-And you don't pay tax on them.
+You don't pay tax on them.

-If you employ a PA, you may have to pay their tax and national insurance.
+If you employ a PA, you will be accountable for their tax and national insurance.

 If your circumstances change

-Contact us as soon as possible so we can look at your situation again.
+Contact us immediately so we can look at your situation again.